Shapley–Folkman lemma: Shapley–Folkman–Starr theorem

-Other proofs of the results
+Proofs

 There have been many proofs of these results, from the original, to the later Arrow and Hahn, Cassels, Schneider, etc. An abstract and elegant proof by Ekeland has been extended by Artstein.
 Different proofs have also appeared in unpublished papers.
 An elementary proof of the Shapley–Folkman lemma can be found in the book by Bertsekas, together with applications in estimating the duality gap in separable optimization problems and zero-sum games.

 Usual proofs of these results are nonconstructive: they establish only the existence of the representation, but do not provide an algorithm for computing the representation.
 In 1981, Starr published an iterative algorithm for a less sharp version of the Shapley–Folkman–Starr theorem.